wil3/neuroflight/README.md

 Neuroflight aims to address limitations in PID control used in Betaflight through the use of neural network flight control (neuro-flight control).
 Neuro-flight control has been actively researched for more than a decade.
 In contrast to traditional control algorithms, neuro-flight control has the ability to *adapt*, *plan*, and *learn*.
 To account for dynamic changes Betaflight has introduced gain scheduling to increase the I gain when certain conditions are met, for example low voltages or high throttle (anti-gravity).
 On the other hand, neuro-flight control learns the true underlying dynamics of the aircraft allowing for optimal control depending on the current aircraft state.
 For example neuro-flight control has the potential to learn the batteries discharge rates to dynamically adjust control signal outputs accordingly.
-The goal of this work is to provide the community with a stable platform to innovate and advance development of neuro- flight control design for drones, and to take a step towards making neuro-flight controllers mainstream
+The goal of this work is to provide the community with a stable platform to innovate and advance development of neuro-flight control design for drones, and to take a step towards making neuro-flight controllers mainstream.

 ## News